-My farm is located in Central Arkansas, specifically Butlerville Arkansas.
+My farm is located in Butlerville Arkansas.

-Butlerville is on the map, but our Post Office is located in Ward, our phone service is out of Cabot.
+Butlerville is on the map, but our Post Office is located in Ward, and our phone service is out of Cabot.
 We are truly out in the country!
 Butlerville is South of Beebe, North of Lonoke, and East of Cabot.

-* To provide for my home milk supply and milk for use in making cheese, butter, yogurt, fudge, and goat milk soap.
+* To provide for my home milk supply and milk for use in making cheese, butter, yogurt, and goat milk soap.

 * To provide the highest quality raw milk for on farm milk sales as permitted by the state of Arkansas.

 * And last, but not least, I am all about extended lactations in Nubian Dairy Goats.
 I enjoy breeding for does that can milk through two or more years without being bred and kidding every year.
+This provides for a year round milk supply.

 * I maintain a closed herd.
 My goats do not go to shows, or any other place that they would be in contact with other livestock.
 This eliminates exposure to anything infectious or contagious, and helps me to maintain a healthier herd.